data-becki/2024-02-20/2024-05-14/readme.md

 The data was cleaned to remove one-hot encoding (may be interesting for ML?
 Other models?), clean up the column names, and remove the flavorings column which was empty.

 **This week's question: Do you think participants in this survey are representative of Americans in general?**

+I loathe coffee, so this should be "interesting".